Azerbaijan: Cuisine

-The traditional cuisine is famous for an abundance of vegetables and greens used seasonally in the dishes.
-Fresh herbs, including mint, cilantro (coriander), dill, basil, parsley, tarragon, leeks, chives, thyme, marjoram, green onion, and watercress, are very popular and often accompany main dishes on the table.
-Climatic diversity and fertility of the land are reflected in the national dishes, which are based on fish from the Caspian Sea, local meat (mainly mutton and beef), and an abundance of seasonal vegetables and greens.
-Saffron-rice plov is the flagship food in Azerbaijan and black tea is the national beverage.
+Azerbaijani cuisine uses an abundance of seasonal vegetables and greens.
+Fresh herbs, including mint, cilantro (coriander), dill, basil, parsley, tarragon, leeks, chives, thyme, marjoram, green onion, and watercress, are popular and often accompany main dishes on the table.
+Climatic diversity and fertility of the land are reflected in the national dishes, which are based on fish from the Caspian Sea, local meat (mainly mutton and beef), and seasonal vegetables and greens.

+Saffron-rice plov is the flagship food in Azerbaijan, and black tea is the national beverage.
 Azerbaijanis often use traditional armudu (pear-shaped) glass as they have very strong tea culture.
-Popular traditional dishes include bozbash (lamb soup that exists in several regional varieties with the addition of different vegetables), qutab (fried turnover with a filling of greens or minced meat) and dushbara (sort of dumplings of dough filled with ground meat and flavor).
+Popular traditional dishes include bozbash (lamb soup that exists in several regional varieties with the addition of different vegetables), qutab (fried turnover with a filling of greens or minced meat) and dushbara (dumplings filled with ground meat and spices).